-Churchar Technical enabler TRL Cluster 2025 2027 2031 Regional System Solution System specification for regional lines In the first step, overall System functional blocks and interfaces will be investigated in order to identify all the possible needs valid for regional applications in cooperation and alignment with System Pillar and the other FAs.
+Technical enabler Cluster recinical enables 2026 2028 2030 Regional System Solution System specification for regional lines In the first step, overall System functional blocks and interfaces will be investigated in order to identify all the possible needs valid for regional applications in cooperation and alignment with System Pillar and the other FAs.
 The work includes analysis of effective deployment of interoperable radio-based ATPs (e.g. ERTMS/ETCS up to Level 2), following the most effective principles (e.g. centralized vs distributed architecture, train control principles,) that will allow to control and power wayside assets with the overall goal of reaching cost-effective solution (e.g. reducing cabling and wayside infrastructure).
 Effective balance between rule-based safety and technical safety will be considered.
 Moving block and virtual coupling should be investigated in terms of application (pros/cons/impacts) and customization in a typical Regional Line.
 In the second step, following the consolidated requirements, the signalling functions will be integrated and implemented, including interfaces to interlocking and TMS.
-4/5 6 7 ß Interlocking / RBC for regional lines Interlocking and radio-based ETCS solutions adapted for regional line railways following SP evolution and migration plans.
-Alignment with FA2 and SP needed.
+4/5 6 7 erations Interlocking / RBC for regional lines Interlocking and radio-based solutions adapted for regional line railways.
+Alignment with SP SP needed and FA2 on autonomous route setting.
 4/5 6 7 CCS & Operations ATO over ETCS adapted to regional operations Progressive evaluation and implementation of driver advisory systems / radio-based, all-weather ATO over ETCS up to GoA3/4 applicable and adapted to regional operations, including obstacle detection systems.
 Aspects to be considered include energy savings, optimization of 4/5 6 7

-Technical enabler TRL Cluster 2025 2027 2031 driving schedule and remotely controlled trains, especially, albeit not only, in shunting areas or last mile movements.
+Technical enabler TRL Cluster 2026 2028 2030 driving schedule and remotely controlled trains, especially, albeit not only, in shunting areas or last mile movements.
 Scope of the FA6 work: limited to demonstrations + requirements to FA2 for regional specificities.
-Link with other FA: all developments on ATO done in FA2 Hybrid L2, moving block and relative braking distance Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
+Link with other FA: • all developments on ATO done in FA2 Hybrid train detection, moving block and relative braking distance Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
 Link with other FA: all developments on MB and VCTS done in FA2 4/5 6 7 Cost-effective communications Cost-effective use of dedicated railway mobile networks or communication infrastructures owned by a third party (e.g. 4G, 5G, satellite comms e.g. via IRIS2 and IoT communications) for the innovative ways to exchange of the information between the regional railway subsystems (e.g. Train to Train, Train to Trackside - wayside assets, Trackside to Trackside).
 Special attention will be provided to aspects of multibearer platforms and their use (building on Shift2Rail results on ACS and FRMCS), transmission of vital CCS data over public networks, new communication service features and their application in regional railways and to cyber security aspects.
 The objective is to provide effective communication tool for various potential applications including ETCS, ATO (up to driverless operations), high quality passenger services, smart maintenance and support for innovative ways for connecting rolling stock and wayside elements.
-Aspects related with dedicated railway mobile networks in the remit of FA2, and the rest including investigation of public networks on FA6 remit.
+Cost-effective communication requires synergies between FRMCS infrastructure for critical and performance services and for passenger service. • Aspects related with dedicated railway mobile networks in the remit of FA2, and the rest including investigation of public networks on FA6 remit.
 Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities as e.g. Satellite Communication, in coordination with FA2.
-4/5 6/7 8 Traffic Management Systems and C-ITS for regional lines 4/5 6 7
+4/5 6/7 8